-Conservation investments declined steadily from 1993 through 1999, then bumped up slightly in 2000 and rocketed up in 2001, a year when market prices jumped to new highs and stayed there for months.
-In that year alone, Bonneville spent more than \$3 billion on market power to keep our lights on.
-Other utilities also scrambled for power and found themselves victims of the high-priced market.
+Conservation investments declined steadily from 1993 through 1999, then bumped up slightly in 2000 and rocketed up in 2001, a year when wholesale energy market prices jumped to new highs and stayed there for new plants were added to the Northwest and West Coast power supply during the energy crisis, when stratospheric prices - well over \$200 per megawatthour at times - meant that construction debt for the plants could be paid down quickly.

 The market madness came to be known as the Energy Crisis of 2000/2001.
 During the crisis, natural gas prices tripled in a year, and then subsided as the electricity supply rebounded.
-Competition among manufacturers and developers of combustion turbines contributed to the availability of less expensive, more efficient power plants that could be built relatively quickly, and many new plants were added to the Northwest and West Coast power supply during the energy crisis, when stratospheric prices - well over \$200 per megawatthour at times - meant that construction debt for the plants could be paid down quickly.
+Competition among manufacturers and developers of combustion turbines contributed to the availability of less expensive, more efficient power plants that could be built relatively quickly, and many